collective/collective.z3cform.widgets/README.txt

             )
         form.widget(relatedItems=MultiContentSearchFieldWidget)

-    the parameters passed to the ObjPathSourceBinder class are used to filter the search of elements to relate to.. if none parameter are passed, a tree structure is shown in the widget.
+    The parameters passed to the ObjPathSourceBinder class are used to filter the search of elements to relate to.
+If no parameters are passed, a tree structure is shown in the widget.

 Don't Panic
 -----------